tesla3327/michaelnthiessen/src/pages/vue-blog-tutorial/index.md

 I don't want to just randomly choose and commit 100%, so I'll be testing each of these out and see how they stack up against each other.
 And yes, you can expect some posts in the future exploring each of these in turn.

-If you want to follow along with this process, sign up to my newsletter and I'll send an email whenever a new post comes out!
+If you want to follow along with this process, sign up to my newsletter and I'll send you an email whenever a new post comes out!

 _You can subscribe at the bottom of the post._